IvS-KULeuven/krome-CSE/README.md

     --> Results now are getting decent :D

     *To do*: The photodissociation know seems to set in too late, and too few electrons.
-See figure, dotted lines are the abundances calculated by the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code) ("absolute truth"), full lines are the abundances calculated by KROME.
+See figure, dotted lines are the abundances calculated by the [UMIST Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code) ("absolute truth"), full lines are the abundances calculated by KROME.
 The dashed lines are results for the same physical setup by [ChemPy](https://github.com/silkemaes/ChemPy).
     ![First decent results](output_krome.png)

 - 31/07/'24:

     Reading in parent species file + physical input parameters works.
 Initialising KROME works.
 Saving output of KROME works.

-    KROME chemical evolution does NOT coincide with our [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code).
+    KROME chemical evolution does NOT coincide with our [UMIST Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code).
 We (Mats Esseldeurs and me, Silke Maes) think the issue lies within the cosmic ray reaction of H2.
-In the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code) it is assumed that H2 is fully self-shielding, so that it stays roughly constant throughout the CSE.
+In the [UMIST Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code) it is assumed that H2 is fully self-shielding, so that it stays roughly constant throughout the CSE.
 At the moment, this assumption is not yet realised in the kromeCSE code.

     Note to self:
     Abundances (resulting from KROME) change when using -useX (mass fractions) or -useN (number density).
 Check later why!